 Posted on Sep.
 17, 2020 by VirTra Inc

-Law enforcement officers often encounter dangerous or complicated situations that require them to use force.
-However, use of force is only to be used for specific reasons, such as defense of self, the defense of another, to prevent the destruction of evidence, prevent suicide or to take a person into custody.
+Law enforcement officers often encounter dangerous or complicated situations that require them to use different types of use of force.
+However, police use of force is only to be used for specific reasons, such as defense of self, the defense of another, to prevent the destruction of evidence, prevent suicide or to take a person into custody.

 The International Association of Chiefs of Police defines use of force as the “amount of effort required by police to compel compliance by an unwilling subject.”
 Definitions of use of force are often vague due to each situation and officer being different.
 In a potentially threatening situation, officers may use physical force to mitigate the situation, make an arrest, or protect themselves or society from harm, though they must use only the amount of force that is objectively reasonable to obtain lawful objectives.
 Excessive use of force is a dangerous and by its own definition…unjustifiable.

 In order to aid their mission to serve and protect, police have a wide array of force options in their toolbelts, both literally and figuratively.
 These options allow police to select and implement the right force option depending on what the situation requires.
-All force options can be broken up into the following use of force categories:
+All types of use of force options can be broken up into the following use of force categories:

 Verbal Direction and Control